nwopes/nwopes-langgraph-MAT496/README.md

 **What I learned:** Learned how to build LangGraph chains using chat messages as state, bind tools to chat models for function calling, and use the add_messages reducer to append messages instead of overwriting them.
 MessagesState simplifies state management by pre-building message handling with reducers.

 **Code modifications:** Changed conversation theme from ocean mammals to space exploration, replaced multiply tool with calculate_distance tool (speed × time), and personalized all message exchanges with my name and space-related content.

+## Module 1 - router.ipynb Learning Summary
+**What I learned:** Built a router agent that uses conditional edges and tools_condition to dynamically route between direct LLM responses or tool execution.
+Learned how ToolNode executes tool calls automatically and how the LLM decides when to call tools based on user input.

+**Code modifications:** Changed multiply function to calculate_area function (length × width for rectangles), updated the example query to calculate room area instead of multiplication, and modified ToolNode to use the new calculate_area tool.